-The influential socio-cultural institutions such as family, caste, ethnicity, class. religion and examined education were in relation to their specific roles and impact on personality and behaviour.
-The entrepreneur and the other social actors involved in the process of entrepreneurship are products of this institutional
+The influential socio-cultural institutions such as family, caste, ethnicity, class, religion and education were examined in relation to their specific roles and impact on personality and behaviour.
+The entrepreneur and the other social actors involved in the process of entrepreneurship are products of this institutional system, so this analysis provides insight into the an understanding of the socio-cultural of realities entrepreneurship development.
+The Sri Lankan cultural values are rooted from the traditional political, economic, religious activities of the kingdom (De Silva et at.
+1973; De Silva 1981; Gamege & Wickramasingha 2012).